theomiddleton/photography-portfolio/docs/lint output.md

 info  - Need to disable some ESLint rules?
 Learn more here: https://nextjs.org/docs/basic-features/eslint#disabling-rules ELIFECYCLE  Command failed with exit code 1.
 ```

+After a while of fixing these warnings and errors, I only had 9 files with warnings and errors left, but I left these due to the majority of them being in the components/ui folder, meaning they were shadcn/ui files.